 Altitude: 666.286 m

-The source of the River San Juan is located near Castillo de Locubín, just 4 km towards Valedepeñas de Jaén, and formed by the hollow between the hills of Serrezuela and La Nava.
+The source of the River San Juan is very close to the town of Castillo de Locubín, barely four kilometres in the direction of Valdepeñas de Jaén, and is formed by the depression between the hills of La Serrezuela and La Nava.

-This source is the heart of Castillo de Locubín.
-The recreation area makes it an ideal place to spend a lovely day in the countryside surrounded by nature, enjoying a dip in the pools, resting beneath the dense woods or joining a hiking route.
+The source of the River San Juan, the green lung of Castillo de Locubín, has a recreational area, making it a magnificent place to spend a pleasant day in the countryside surrounded by nature, enjoying a swim in the ponds, resting under the dense trees or going on a hiking route.

-It is an astonishing place where a number of natural pools of crystal clear waters have been formed.
-Water comes from the underground producing beautiful and intermittent columns of bubbles.
-In addition, we can find several small waterfalls and channels.
+It is a place of great beauty, where several pools of crystalline water have formed naturally, from which the underground water flows forming beautiful and intermittent columns of bubbles to the surface, in addition, we can observe small waterfalls and canals.

-The temperature of the water is too cold for fish to survive.
-However, sometimes you can find trout coming from repopulation carried out by fishing clubs.
+The temperature of the water, which is too cold, does not allow fish to live, although sometimes trout from the repopulations carried out by the fishing clubs reach the source.

 Amongst the fauna, the birdlife is particularly noteworthy, mainly associated with the rocky outcrops, which are very common in this area of the sierra, with black wheatears, wrens, rock thrushes and eagle owls nesting in the area.

 For centuries, the source of water has supplied all the cultures that have passed through these lands, and both Iberians and Romans took advantage of its fresh water for cultivation and consumption.

 The fishing tradition at the source of the San Juan river